OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 you change your model.

 To streamline the process, OpenMDAO provides an automatic coloring algorithm.
-OpenMDAO assigns random numbers to the non-zero entries of the partial derivative jacobian, then solves for the total jacobian.
+OpenMDAO assigns random numbers to the nonzero entries of the partial derivative jacobian, then solves for the total jacobian.
 Given this total jacobian, the coloring algorithm examines its sparsity and computes a coloring.

-OpenMDAO finds the non-zero entries based on the :ref:`declare_partials<feature_sparse_partials>` calls from all of the components in your model, so if you're not specifying the sparsity of the partial derivatives of your components, then it won't be possible to find an automatic coloring for your model.
+OpenMDAO finds the nonzero entries based on the :ref:`declare_partials <feature_sparse_partials>` calls from all of the components in your model, so if you're not specifying the sparsity of the partial derivatives of your components, then it won't be possible to find an automatic coloring for your model.